How to Take Advantage of Modified Atmosphere Packaging

 To create a desired MAP environment, you blend gases including oxygen, carbon dioxide, and nitrogen together and flush your packages.
 After creating the desired headspace gas, you then hermetically seal the package so that the product contained within is protected from the environment.

-A short timeline of MAP packaging
+A history of MAP and its introduction into packaging

 You could say that the foundations for the MAP gas analyzer were laid two hundred years ago in France.
 It was 1821 when Jacques Etienne Berard – a professor at the School of Pharmacy in Montpellier – discovered you can extend the shelf life of fruit.
 Not a tricky concept…you just had to reduce the oxygen content of the atmosphere!

-The profound results of his experiments weren’t really developed until the 1930’s.
+The profound results of his experiments weren’t really developed until the 1930s.
 This was when the controlled atmosphere storage (CAS) method was invented.
 It wasn’t overly technical – you simply create a storage room with a high CO2 environment, helping to keep things fresher, for longer.

 Fast-forward 10 years to the 1940s and 1950s and it was becoming common for fresh apples and pears to be stored in an enclosed, CO2 rich warehouse.
 It wasn’t until several decades later – in the 1970’s – that modified atmosphere packaging (MAP) was officially born.